henzeb/ruler-laravel/README.md

 and use the `Illuminate\Validation\Rules\Enum` rule, or create your own version.
 This library simplifies that process.

-I've gone ahead and registered `enum` for you, but you can just as easily add your own `Rule`.
+I've gone ahead and registered `enum` for you, but you can just as easily add your own rules.

 ## Installation